About Florida Trauma

 With our five HCA hospitals, we have created a statewide trauma care network with the goal of providing local, quality trauma care to all Florida residents.
 All five of our hospitals have specially trained surgeons, staff, and cutting edge technology to bring quality trauma care to communities across Florida through Level II Trauma Center designation.

 Ultimately, our goal is to ensure access to trauma care for all Floridians.
-There are two fundamental principles to help ensure Florida provides this level of care: 1) two trauma centers per one million residents, or 2) provide every resident access to trauma care within thirty minutes of pre-hospital time.
-Each of these options ensures that patients have access to local, quality trauma care in the critical window of time.
 Increasing the number of trauma centers shortens the amount of time it takes for a patient to receive care, which increases patients’ survival rate.

 In addition to our current statewide network of hospitals, HCA FL is constantly working to strengthen the statewide network of trauma centers by identifying areas that need quality, local trauma care.
 For instance, Osceola Regional Medical Center has applied for Level II Trauma Center privileges, as there is a large demand for a trauma center in that community.
 Currently, Orlando Regional Medical Center is the only Level I Trauma center in Central Florida, servicing more than 15 counties – and faces a much higher demand due to population size and the tourism industry.
 Osceola Regional Medical Center’s trauma center will bring much needed local, quality trauma care to the community and increase the survival rate of those injured in the area.
 Additionally, Okaloosa and Walton Counties do not have local access to trauma centers.
 The closest trauma centers is nearly 50 miles away well beyond the 30 minute transport time outlined by the Florida Department of Health.